Co-Lab Summer Camp 2026

 Invigorate your creative practice at Writing Co-Lab’s Summer Camp!

-Writing Co-Lab’s Summer Camp is a three week online program of generative classes, panels on writing and building a lifelong relationship with your creative self, accountability write-together groups each weekday, and Saturday open-mic events, designed to inspire and motivate you in midsummer.
+Writing Co-Lab’s Summer Camp is a three week online program of generative sessions, feedback and accountability groups, and panels on writing designed to inspire and motivate you in midsummer.
 Everything takes place live on zoom and each session is recorded so campers can choose to experience them again or on their own schedule.
-In addition, campers receive a daily motivational email.
-If you’re looking to restart and recommit to your writing practice, or if you’re a new and curious writer looking to get work done in community, this camp is for you.
+In addition, campers receive a daily motivational email from your camp counselors—er, we mean the Co-Lab team: Brian Gresko, Sara Lippmann, and Amy Shearn.
+If you’re looking to restart or recommit to your writing practice, or if you’re a new and curious writer looking to get work done in community, this camp is for you.
 Enroll now!

 Summer Camp Overview